redis/redis-doc/topics/modules-api-ref.md

 child existed (but not when killed)
 Return: -1 on failure, on success the parent process will get a positive PID of the child, and the child process will get 0.

+## `RedisModule_SendChildCOWInfo`

+    void RedisModule_SendChildCOWInfo(void);

+The module is advised to call this function from the fork child once in a while, so that it can report COW memory to the parent which will be reported in INFO

 ## `RedisModule_ExitFromChild`